sukanya-arunkumar/capstoneProject/README.md

 -   Define all interesting variables
 -   Collect yellow taxi fares data in Python
 -   Collect green taxi fares data in Python
--   Farm fingerprint both of the datasets
+-   Reproducibly randomly select 50,000 records using the farm fingerprint functionality
 -   Output csv files of the sample data
 -   Clean and wrangle the data in R
 -   Exploratory phase